 These will cover accidents, mishaps and diseases (human borne, animal borne, food and water borne) though which level of coverage depends on where you go, what you do and when you go.

-In most countries, public healthcare facilities are generally overcrowded and subsidized rates are not applicable for foreigners.
+In many countries, public healthcare facilities are generally overcrowded and subsidized rates are not applicable for foreigners.
 If you want fast and high quality medical treatment, private healthcare facilities are your best bet but come at a cost.

-Another important consideration which many travelers neglect is when you go.
+Another consideration which many travelers neglect is when you go.
 During spring and summer, there is generally a rise in insect borne diseases and tick borne diseases.

 You will need to use active prevention measures (shared on this site), especially if you spend time outdoors or in rural areas.